Behavior Genetics Unit

 Anastasiia Bratchenko

-Master student, Vrije Universiteit Amsterdam
+Master Student, Vrije Universiteit Amsterdam

 Iorana Fey

-Master student, Vrije Universiteit Amsterdam
+Master Student, Vrije Universiteit Amsterdam